NicolasCaronPro/Localized-Forest-Fire-Risk-Prediction-ADepartment-Aware-Approach-for-Operational-DecisionSupport/README.md

 This folder gathers utilities to encode categorical features and cluster time series.
 These scripts rely on the pickle files generated during the dataset creation phase.

 * `encoding.py` – prepares and encodes the variables and saves the results as pickle files.
-Modify `path_to_raster` to your own architecture
+Modify `path_to_raster` to your own architecture.
+You can use either `encode` with the pickle files or `encode_from_xarray` with the datacubes.
 * `time_series_clustering.py` – groups time series using the encoded data.
 Modify `path_to_target` to your own architecture
 * `main.py` - launcg encoding and clustering.
 * `requirements.txt` – Python dependencies required to run the scripts.